Beyond Your Yard: Working with your HOA, School, and Local Park

 - Remember this important tip: After years of conservation work, we know that a positive, friendly approach yields the best results.
 View your group as a partnership to help make Houston a better city.
 Be reasonable, respectful, and helpful in your recommendations.

 - If needed, reach out to Houston Audubon for more support.
 Due to the number of consultation requests we receive, we prefer working with groups who have identified a specific project and have gathered initial support.
 It truly takes the entire community to make a bird-friendly city!
-Contact Anna Vallery at firstname.lastname@example.org, 713-932-1639, for overall support and specific questions about native plants and the Houston Audubon Natives Nursery .
+Contact Kathy Sweezey at email@example.com for overall support or Berri Moffett at firstname.lastname@example.org for specific questions about native plants and the Houston Audubon Natives Nursery.